wll99/Do-More-with-Less-Coarse-to-Fine-Graph-Simplification-via-Dual-Agent/README.md

 # Do-More-with-Less: Coarse-to-Fine Graph Simplification via Dual-Agent

 This repository contains the official implementation of our dual‑agent graph simplification algorithm.
 The core code resides in `Do more with less/highestRL.py`.
+`technical_report.pdf` is the technical report referenced in our paper.
 ---

 ## Components